LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

    :language: C++

-The amount of shared memory is then specifed in the ``RAJA::LaunchParams`` struct and then accessed within the kernel using the LaunchContext ``getSharedMemory`` method.
+The amount of shared memory is then specifed in the ``RAJA::LaunchParams`` struct and then accessed within the kernel using the LaunchContext's ``getSharedMemory`` method.
-The ``getSharedMemory`` method may be invoked multiple times, each time returning an offset to the shared memory buffer.
-Since the launch context uses a bump style allocator it becomes necessary to reset the allocator offset count at the end of the shared memory scope.
+The ``getSharedMemory`` method may be invoked multiple times each time returning an offset to the shared memory buffer.
+Since the offset moves per ``getSharedMemory`` call (also known as bump style allocation), it becomes necessary to reset the allocator offset count at the end of the shared memory scope to avoid going beyond the buffer size.
 The full example of matrix transpose with dynamic shared memory is provided below

 .. literalinclude:: ../../../../examples/dynamic_mat_transpose.cpp
    :start-after: // _dynamic_mattranspose_kernel_start